LAUL Executive Staff

 Nolan V. Rollins, President & CEO

 Rollins, an attorney, becomes the seventh President and CEO in the 91-year-old history of the Los Angeles Urban League, one of the most respected and influential nonprofit organizations in the State of California.
 Rollins will report to LA Urban League Board Chair, Noel Massie and the Board of Directors, leading a more than 100-strong League staff and volunteer team focused in the areas of workforce development, early childhood education and neighborhood transformation models in health, housing, safety, education, and employment.
-Rollins is has relocated to Los Angeles and has exp assumed his new leadership role in February 2013.
+Rollins has relocated to Los Angeles and has assumed his new leadership role in February 2013.

 Angela Reddock, Human Resources Executive